gpu-mode/discord-cluster-manager/docs/docs/available-discord-commands.md

         ---

-        ### `/leaderboard eval-code {language}`
-        **Description:** On the leaderboard side, we take the reference kernel and user submission kernel and verify that both produce the same outputs and time the user submission.
-This command allows participants to view this script for Python / CUDA leaderboards.

-        **Arguments:**
-        - `language` *(required)*: `cuda` or `python` evaluation script to retrieve.

-        ---

-        ### `/leaderboard reference-code {leaderboard_name}`
+        ### `/leaderboard task {leaderboard_name}`
-        **Description:** Each leaderboard has a set of functions, including the reference kernel, that the leaderboard creator implemented.
-As a participant, you can view this code using this command.
+        **Description:** Each leaderboard has a set of functions, including the reference kernel, the evaluation harness, and task specifications, that the leaderboard creator implemented.
+        As a participant, you can view all of these code files using this command.

         **Arguments:**
         - `leaderboard_name` *(required)*: Name of the leaderboard to retrieve reference code for.